jproddy/rosalind/README.md

-some (probably) suboptimal rosalind.info solutions in python!
+some (probably very) suboptimal rosalind.info solutions in python!